 About the estate:

-As the ninth generation of this estate, founded in 1752, Etienne Portalis is far from resting on the laurels that such a property might offer.
-It has it all: Saint-Cyr-sur-Mer, some twenty hectares of limestone and red clay soils, a mild and temperate microclimate, extensive work undertaken on the vines and in the cellar, and—as with the very best—aged oak barrels that impart a silky texture to the wines and refine them for very long aging.
+As the ninth generation to run this estate, founded in 1752, Etienne Portalis is far from resting on the laurels that such a property might offer.
+It has it all: Saint-Cyr-sur-Mer, some twenty hectares of limestone and red clay soils, a mild and temperate microclimate, extensive work undertaken on the vines and in the cellar, and—as with the very best—aged oak barrels that lend the wines a silky texture and refine them for very long aging.

 Guide des Vins Gault & Millau